 5.3.5.2 Test conditions

 The EUT shall be configured and operated in modes representative of normal operation as defined in ED-117A clause 1.6 [1].
+This test need not be performed at extreme test conditions.

 Measurements shall be performed with the EUT operating at its maximum operating power level at peak duty cycle.